-2. Get your stand design and location right – many other businesses including your competitors will also be exhibiting.
+2. Get your stand design and location right – many other businesses will also be exhibiting.
+This includes your competitors.
 You should design a stand that is eye-catching and professional.
 It may be worthwhile to choose and work with a designer.
 Stand location is also important – choose a space that is near the entrance or break-out area.

 4. Build your database – be sure to take business cards or contact details of the potential customers you meet.
 Exhibitions are a great way to source qualified leads.
 Running competitions or give-aways in exchange for contact details can be effective.
 Some exhibitions offer the option of using an electronic scanner to collect contact details from delegate badges.
 See manage your customer database.
 Be sure to adhere to rules around personal data and direct marketing – see privacy and data protection in direct marketing.

 5. Network – introduce yourself and speak to not just potential customers, but also suppliers and competitors.
 This can be a valuable source of market research.
 See understand your competitors.

 6. Follow up and evaluate – a personal follow-up phone call or email to potential customers you’ve met can help turn leads into sales.
 Evaluate the success of your attendance to decide whether it is worth going back next year.
 Weigh up the number of leads and sales against the costs of attending.